ThomasVon2021/blikvm-site/docs/en/faq.md

 ??? question "What speed is the USB OTG port?"
     Per the official RPI documentation, this is a limitation of the SoC.
 The OTG port is only USB2.0, so is limited to 455 Mbit/s.

+??? question "Why can't some keyboard shortcuts of physical keyboards be captured while virtual keyboards can?
+For example, the  F11 key on a Mac computer cannot be captured."
+    This is because some shortcuts are already in use by the system, such as in macOS, where F11 is assigned to the "Show Desktop" function by default.
+When you press F11 in a web interface, the KeyboardEvent is first captured by the system, and if a callback is registered in the system, the event will not be passed to the application.
+To solve this issue, you can disable the system's assigned shortcut or use a virtual keyboard.

 ## Hardware problems (Wi-Fi, ATX, etc)